Rajeshwari-Rudra/treasure-hunt/README.md

 ### Step 1 - Get fresh code.

 1. Pull fresh code.
 (Fork & clone if this is the first time.)

+#### Steps for cloning repository using command line

+- On GitHub, navigate to the main page of the repository
+- Click "Code" on main page repository which is above the list of files.
+- Here we can clone using HTTPS and SSH.Click the respective tabs and copy the URL provided.
+- Now open Git Bash.(necessary tools should be installed)
+- Change the current working directory to the location where we want the cloned directory.
+- Type "git clone", and then paste the URL copied earlier.
+- Press "Enter" to create your local clone.

+##### Note:
+- We can also clone the repository using github desktop.

 1. Run npm install
 1. Run npm run start
 1. Verify everything runs.